towerofpower256/davidmac.pro/src/posts/2026-02-21-sn-usedfor-environment-classification/index.md

 ServiceNow describes the **Used for** field as a legacy field.
 I wouldn't recommend using it.

-This was confirmed by Scott Lemm, the Product Owner for the ServiceNow CMDB in this SN Community discussion.
+This was confirmed in this SN Community discussion by [Scott Lemm](https://www.linkedin.com/in/scottlemm/), the Product Owner for the ServiceNow CMDB.
 > * used_for is a legacy attribute in ServiceNow CMDB and not present on all CMDB classes
 > * The used_for label is quite possibly the worst label in all of ServiceNow CMDB.
 The industry refers to this data as "Environment".
 Due to the poor name, many customers didn't know this attribute existed.
 The #1 custom created attribute in ServiceNow CMDB is "Environment".
 > * The oob Environment attribute is our effort to right a wrong by providing an object that is available on all CMDB classes and labeled appropriately as "Environment".